-Scheduled for 9:00 am, The St. Patrick's Day Parade should be held on Saturday, March 12, 2022.
-See their website for current info. the dyeing can be best viewed from the East side of Michigan Avenue, the West side of Columbus Drive, or upper and lower Wacker Drive between Michigan Avenue and Columbus Drive.
+Scheduled for 9:00 am, The St. Patrick's Day Parade should be held on the Saturday before St. Patrick's Day.
+See their website for latest updates.
+They could have changed or cancelled it after we last updated this page.
+The dyeing can be best viewed from the East side of Michigan Avenue, the West side of Columbus Drive, or upper and lower Wacker Drive between Michigan Avenue and Columbus Drive.

 If it is a cold day, bring a warm hat, warm gloves, and warm shoes.
 For a sunny day, you’ll want to bring sunglasses, suntan lotion, and a hat.
 The parade goes on rain, shine or snow.

 Public Transportation Highly Recommended!
 We strongly recommend

 that you come downtown early and if possible take public

 The following are directions to the parade using various public transport methodsg deck on Juniper, the Proscenium parking deck on Crescent and the Promenade II parking deck on 15th will be open for a fee, typically $10 to $20.

 If you want more information, such as to participate in the parade or become a sponsor, see the parade's official website here...

 Find the parade's Facebook page here.